MyricSeptember/InstaCat/README.md

 # Instacat

-Instacat is a simple android application made for all the cat lover's in the world.
+Instacat is a simple android application made for all the cat lovers in the world.
 The app displays a list of cat images and displays a detail screen when the user selects a cat.
 The user can also listen to a "Meow" sound when they press the button on the detail screen.

 # Development status
 - In progress